mohanramphp/understanding-datastructures-in-javascript/linked-list/readme.md

     /**
      * insertNodeAtLast method - inserts the node to the end of the list.
-     * running time will be O(1) - since we have two way poniter connection.
+     * running time will be O(1) - since we have two way pointer connection.
      */
     const insertNodeAtLast = (item) => {
         // create new Node to wrap around the item data.